FTC-Team14140/vr_physics/README.md

   7. Use Configuration dropdown box to select a robot configuration.
 The configuration will be displayed.
   8. Use the Op Mode drop down box to select the desired OpMode.
   9. Prior to initialization, position the robot on the field by left-mouse-clicking the field (for robot position), and right-mouse-clicking (for robot orientation).
+This must be done with 3D camera in overhead view.
   10. Use the INIT/START/STOP button as you would on the FTC Driver Station.
+  11. Use the Camera buttons on the left to change the position of the 3D camera.
-  11. If desired use the sliders to introduce random and systematic motor error, and inertia.
+  12. If desired use the sliders to introduce random and systematic motor error, and inertia.

 LOG OF CHANGES

+CHANGES 12/31/2019
+    Modified the original Virtual Robot application to use JavaFX 3D graphics.
+It is possible to create new robot configurations, but for the 3D version this is done completely in Java code.

 CHANGES 12/16/2019
     Further changes to facilitate creation of new robot configurations.
 The robot configuration classes (e.g.,